Acknowledgements

 From the Author

-I am deeply indebted to Eli Borstein for many studio visits and long conversations.
+I am deeply indebted to Eli Bornstein for many studio visits and long conversations.
 I am grateful to both Eli and his wife, Christina, for crucial background stories and biographical details, as well as for delightful lunches and dinners, and so much more.
 My other indispensable partner in Saskatoon has been Cheryl Avery, archivist at the University of Saskatchewan, who has been tireless in her pursuit of the images for the book and of archival information.
-At the Remai Modern I thank Sandra Fraser and also Troy Mamer, who has been an essential source not only of his own photography of Eli’s art, but also for his work in scanning and cleaning Eli’s personal photographs and collection of old slides.
-Valuable advice has come from artist Elizabeth Willmott, and from art historian Olivar Botar, who has long been an astute writer on and curator of Eli’s work.
+At Remai Modern I thank Sandra Fraser and also Troy Mamer, who has been an essential source not only of his own photography of Eli’s art, but also for his work in scanning and cleaning Eli’s personal photographs and collection of old slides.
+Valuable advice has come from artist Elizabeth Willmott, and from art historian Oliver A.I.
+Botar, who has long been an astute writer on and curator of Eli’s work.
 The hospitality of Norman Zepp and Judith Varga, Bob and Susanne Christie, and Cathy Perehudoff and Graham Fowler during my many visits has made Saskatoon one of my favourite Canadian cities.
 Also my thanks to the several ACI editors who have helped shape my prose for a general reader.
 And finally, endless kisses to my wife, Lori Walters, always a patient reader and rereader of my writings.

 IMAGE SOURCES